 The School uses several assessment methods to evaluate its curriculum and how well students are meeting the nine competencies outlined by CSWE, the accrediting body for social work programs.
 One of these methods is an Outcome Assessment related to course work that students take at the completion of both the Generalist and the Specialization curriculum levels.
 Students take the Specialization Curriculum Outcome Assessment that corresponds with their Concentration during class time.
 Results from this assessment help the School refine the curriculum to ensure it keeps up with the latest standards and information.
-Completing the Outcome Assessment are used only for program evaluation purposes and have no implications for individual students.
+Completing the Outcome Assessment is a requirement of the MSW program, but students should note that results from the Outcome Assessment are used only for program evaluation purposes and have no implications for individual students.
 The Outcome Assessments are not exams and students are not graded on their performance.